 Creating the '[' and ']' symbols on a U.S. keyboard

-Note: If you are pressing and holding the Shift key while pressing the square bracket key you will get a curly bracket.
+Note: Pressing and holding the Shift key while pressing the square bracket key creates a curly bracket.

 Creating the '[' and ']' symbol on a smartphone or tablet